Poincar\'e duality for loop spaces: Graded open-closed TQFT structure

-(Recall that in $H_*\Lambda$ and $H_{*-n}\Omega$ we use twisted coefficients as described in Remark~\ref{rem:local-systems}.)
-We prove that each of the compositions is equal to the map $\Gamma:SH_*(D^*M)\to H_{*-n}\Omega$ induced by the count of moduli spaces consisting of a disc with boundary on the zero section, one positive interior puncture, solving a perturbed Cauchy-Riemann equation, such that the origin of the loop on the boundary is constrained to be equal to $q$, together with a semi-infinite descending gradient line in $\Omega$ starting at the loop determined by the restriction of the disc to its boundary.
+We prove that both compositions are equal to the map $\Gamma:SH_*(D^*M) \to H_{*-n}\Omega$ induced by the count of moduli spaces consisting of a disc with boundary on the zero section, one marked point on the boundary and one positive interior puncture, solving a perturbed Cauchy-Riemann equation, such that the marked point on the boundary is constrained to be equal to $q$, together with a semi-infinite descending gradient line in $\Omega$ starting at the loop determined by the restriction of the disc to its boundary.

-We first discuss the composition $i_!^{top}\circ \Psi_\Lambda$.
-After gluing, the composition is described by an obvious moduli space involving (starting at the component which contains the positive puncture) a disc, a finite length descending gradient line in $\Lambda$ whose lowest energy point is a loop based at $q$, and a semi-infinite descending gradient line in $\Omega$.
+We first discuss the composition $i_!\circ \Psi_\Lambda$.
+After gluing, the composition is described by an obvious moduli space involving (starting at the component which contains the positive puncture) a disc with boundary constrained to $M$ and with one marked point on the boundary, a finite length descending gradient line in $\Lambda$ whose lowest energy point is a loop based at $q$, and a semi-infinite descending gradient line in $\Omega$.
 We bring the length of the intermediate cylinder to zero in a $1$-parameter family.
-This produces a homotopic operation and we observe that at the $0$-length end of the homotopy we recover the map $\Gamma$.
+This produces a homotopic operation and we observe that at the zero-length end of the homotopy we recover the map $\Gamma$.